JosiasCalebe/JosiasCalebe/README.md

 # Hi, I'm Josias Calebe! :smile:

-I'm very passionate about programming, music, philosophy and a lot of other stuff!
+I'm very passionate about programming, music, reading and a lot of other stuff!
 I love to create and develop things that makes our lives easier and better, always learning more and more on the way.
 I have experience in creating and consuming APIs, working with SQL databases, creating microservices for ecommerce and creating other projects for fun.
 I work primarily with C#, .NET Core and SQL, occasionaly working with C++, JavaScript and Python.

 | Now Playing :musical_note:                                                                                                                       |
 | ------------------------------------------------------------------------------------------------------------------------------------------------ |